sadanand1120/Depth-Anything-V2/server/README.md

 ## 🔐 Authentication

 The API supports OpenAI-style API key authentication using Bearer tokens.
+If you start the server with an API key, all endpoints except `/health` require authentication.

 ### Server Configuration